google-github-actions/deploy-cloud-functions/README.md

 - `event_trigger_service`: (Optional) The hostname of the service that should be observed.

+- `event_trigger_retry`: (Optional) If true, the event will be retried if the function returns a failure.
+The default value is false.
+Note this applies to function invocation from events, not the deployment itself.

 - `deploy_timeout`: (Optional) The function deployment timeout in seconds.
 Defaults to 300.

 - `build_worker_pool`: (Optional) Name of the Cloud Build Custom Worker Pool